 BADM U478.
-Senior Seminar: Business Strategy (3) Understanding how the success of organizations relates to their "strategic level" decisions with an emphasis on risk management.
+Senior Seminar: Business Strategy(3) Understandinghow the success of organizations relates to their "strategic level" decisions with an emphasis on risk management.
 Students experience hands-on application with case studies of actual businesses through team and individual exercises and individual presentations.
-Prerequisites: Senior standing and a grade of C or better in all JCBE upper-division business core courses excluding the course in international business as defined by the concentration.
+Prerequisites: Senior standing, successful completion of all lower-division business core courses and a grade of C or better in all JCBE upper-division business core courses excluding the course in international business as defined by the concentration.
 Corequisite: course in international business as defined by the concentration.

 BADM U499.
 Business Internship (1-6) Supervised work experience in the business environment resulting in a meaningful product for the employing firm and a scholarly project for the student.
-A minimum of 42 hours of scheduled work per one hour of academic credit, periodic class meetings, and individual consultation with the instructor is required.
+A minimum of 42 hours of scheduled work per one hour of academic credit, periodic class meetings, and individual consultations with the instructor are required.
 A contractual agreement signed by the employer, the student, the instructor, and the dean is mandatory.
-Prerequisite: 54 credit hours earned-A student must have earned a minimum of 36 credit hours in business and economics courses and have an overall GPA of 2.5 or higher or a 2.5 GPA on twelve or more hours for the previous semester.
+Prerequisites: 54 credit hours earned and the student must have earned a minimum of 36 credit hours in business and economics courses and have an overall GPA of 2.5 or higher or a 2.5 GPA on twelve or more hours for the previous semester.
 Pass/fail credit.